MaryAnneLee/tic-tac-toe/README.md

 ## Credits
+---
 ### Code Used

 - Code came from a tutorial on YouTube that I followed.
 Only nine days to learn Python and create a project isn't enough time for me to do it all on my own.
  - [12 beginner Python projects from freeCodeCamp.org](https://www.youtube.com/watch?v=8ext9G7xspg)

-- The Readme template came orginally from [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) but changes with every project.
+- The Readme template came orginally from [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) but changes by me with every project.

 ### Content